dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   Postgres target system, minus some cores that are going to be used for handling the COPY operations.

+--split-tables-larger-than

+   Allow :ref:`same_table_concurrency` when processing the source database.
+   This environment variable value is expected to be a byte size, and bytes units B, kB, MB, GB, TB, PB, and EB are known.

 --drop-if-exists

   When restoring the schema on the target Postgres instance, ``pgcopydb``